dpmramesh/openlmi-poc/cmpi-providers-libs/pywbem/README.txt

 2. The second step is compile the MOF file into the CIMON repository.

-3. In this example we use SFCB as CIMON, the tools availables for the compilation are: sfcbstage, and sfcbrepos.
+3. In this example we use SFCB as CIMON, the tools available for the compilation are: sfcbstage, and sfcbrepos.

 4. sfcbstage - Script to copy provider MOF and registration files to the